Personal development plan

 A personal development plan is a design of your intention or decision on what you will do with your life.
 It is a lifelong process of growing, developing, reinventing, and transforming yourself.
 A personal development plan may contain everything you want to achieve in life.
 However, it can also be a specific design to improve an aspect of your life.

 Some gurus promote personal development plans as a life blueprint.
-But many successful people admit that their development plans are products of many iterations, pivots, and recognizing new opportunities.
+However many successful people admit that their development plans are products of many iterations, pivots, and recognizing new opportunities.

 Workplace professionals use personal development plans for career development.
 But, unfortunately, only one in every ten people has a personal development plan.